harrisonlab/phytophthora_fragariae/README.md

 ```
 P.fragariae - A4
 The number of ORF RxLRs overlapping Augustus RxLRs:
-204
+207
 The number of Augustus RxLRs overlapping ORF RxLRs:
-205
+207
 The number of RxLRs unique to ORF models:
-84
+81
 The number of RxLRs unique to Augustus models:
-28
+29
 The total number of putative RxLRs are:
-319
+321
 The number of sequences extracted is
-319
+321
 P.fragariae - Bc1
 The number of ORF RxLRs overlapping Augustus RxLRs:
-205
+204
 The number of Augustus RxLRs overlapping ORF RxLRs:
-205
+203
 The number of RxLRs unique to ORF models:
-83
+84
 The number of RxLRs unique to Augustus models:
-30
+28
 The total number of putative RxLRs are:
-324
+318
 The number of sequences extracted is
-324
+318
 P.fragariae - Bc16
 The number of ORF RxLRs overlapping Augustus RxLRs:
-221
+220
 The number of Augustus RxLRs overlapping ORF RxLRs:
 220
 The number of RxLRs unique to ORF models:
-96
+97
 The number of RxLRs unique to Augustus models:
-36
+39
 The total number of putative RxLRs are:
-356
+359
 The number of sequences extracted is
-356
+359
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
-208
+206
 The number of Augustus RxLRs overlapping ORF RxLRs:
-208
+206
 The number of RxLRs unique to ORF models:
-84
+86
 The number of RxLRs unique to Augustus models:
-31
+32
 The total number of putative RxLRs are:
-325
+327
 The number of sequences extracted is
-325
+327
 P.fragariae - Nov27
 The number of ORF RxLRs overlapping Augustus RxLRs:
-203
+204
 The number of Augustus RxLRs overlapping ORF RxLRs:
-203
+204
 The number of RxLRs unique to ORF models:
-85
+84
 The number of RxLRs unique to Augustus models:
-25
+27
 The total number of putative RxLRs are:
-316
+317
 The number of sequences extracted is
-316
+317
 P.fragariae - Nov5
 The number of ORF RxLRs overlapping Augustus RxLRs:
-206
+205
 The number of Augustus RxLRs overlapping ORF RxLRs:
 205
 The number of RxLRs unique to ORF models:
-81
+82
 The number of RxLRs unique to Augustus models:
-28
+30
 The total number of putative RxLRs are:
-315
+319
 The number of sequences extracted is
-315
+319
 P.fragariae - Nov71
 The number of ORF RxLRs overlapping Augustus RxLRs:
-206
+203
 The number of Augustus RxLRs overlapping ORF RxLRs:
-205
+203
 The number of RxLRs unique to ORF models:
-81
+84
 The number of RxLRs unique to Augustus models:
-26
+27
 The total number of putative RxLRs are:
-315
+317
 The number of sequences extracted is
-315
+317
 P.fragariae - Nov77
 The number of ORF RxLRs overlapping Augustus RxLRs:
-186
+183
 The number of Augustus RxLRs overlapping ORF RxLRs:
-186
+183
 The number of RxLRs unique to ORF models:
-88
+91
 The number of RxLRs unique to Augustus models:
-33
+32
 The total number of putative RxLRs are:
-309
+308
 The number of sequences extracted is
-309
+308
 P.fragariae - Nov9
 The number of ORF RxLRs overlapping Augustus RxLRs:
 207